julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 use the `RawBinary`/`RawJSON` `Message`, this may cause a request to the Foxbox to be fail due to a parse error or a serialization error with some adapters and succeed for others.
-Similarly, this may cause a request to the Foxbox to return different serialized representations for the same value from several adapters.
+Similarly, this may cause a request to the Foxbox to return messages with completely unrelated serialization formats for several adapters implementing the same key.

 We consider that this is an acceptable trade-off for decentralization.